jeffreyguevaracorzo/MMA-Fortran/README.md

-# MMA algorithm in FORTRAN
+# MMA Algorithm in FORTRAN

-These subroutines are an adaptation to Fortran of the code developed by Professor Svanberg in Matlab (http://www.smoptit.se).
-The model parameters are specified in the initial lines of the files MMA_Main.f90 and MMA_variables.f90.
+These subroutines are a Fortran adaptation of the code originally developed by Professor Svanberg in Matlab (http://www.smoptit.se).
+The model parameters are defined in the initial lines of the MMA_Main.f90 and MMA_variables.f90 files.

-Note: To execute the code, it is imperative to have the Lapack library installed, as the subroutines rely on the SGESV and DGESV functions.
-Additionally, a makefile is provided to streamline the compilation and execution process.
-Any suggestions for improving the code performance or reports of bugs are welcome.
-This code is for academic purposes only.
+**Note:** To run the code, the LAPACK library must be installed, as the subroutines depend on the SGESV and DGESV functions.
+A makefile is included to facilitate the compilation and execution process.
+Feedback on code performance improvements or bug reports is highly appreciated.
+This code is intended for academic purposes only.

+References:
-- Svanberg, K. (2002).
-A class of globally convergent optimization methods based on conservative convex separable approximations.
-SIAM J. Optim.
-12 (2), p.
-555-573
+- Svanberg, K. (2002). *A class of globally convergent optimization methods based on conservative convex separable approximations*.
+SIAM Journal on Optimization, 12(2), 555-573.
-- Svanberg, K. (1987).
-The method of moving asymptotes—a new method for structural optimization.
-International journal for numerical methods in engineering, 24(2), 359-373.
+- Svanberg, K. (1987). *The method of moving asymptotes—a new method for structural optimization*.
+International Journal for Numerical Methods in Engineering, 24(2), 359-373.